-Health departments report cases of COVID-19 to CDC, including cases among pregnant women.
+Health departments report individuals who have been diagnosed with COVID-19 (cases) to CDC, including cases among pregnant women.
 Health departments can also submit their data on COVID-19 cases among pregnant women and infants up to 6 months of age to CDC through an existing surveillance activity—Surveillance for Emerging Threats to Mothers and Babies Network (SET-NET).
 Data collected include information about the following:

 Impact of SARS-CoV-2 Infection During Pregnancy on Obstetric and Neonatal Outcomes – Icahn School of Medicine at Mt.
 Sinai

 The Icahn School of Medicine at Mt.
-Sinaiexternal icon is conducting a study to determine SARS-CoV-2 seroprevalence among pregnant women, that is, the estimated percentage of pregnant women who have been infected with SARS-CoV-2, the virus that causes COVID-19.
-Using data from electronic health records, the study also examines associations between SARS-CoV-2 infection and adverse pregnancy outcomes.
-Researchers will determine the extent to which SARS-CoV-2 infection impacts pregnant women in underserved communities in New York City and will explore the role of maternal stress.
+Sinaiexternal icon is conducting a study to estimate the percentage of pregnant women who have been infected with SARS-CoV-2, the virus that causes COVID-19.
+Using data from electronic health records, the study also examines associations between recent SARS-CoV-2 infection and adverse pregnancy outcomes.
+Researchers will determine the extent to which SARS-CoV-2 infection impacts pregnant women in underserved communities in New York City and will explore the role of maternal stress during the pandemic.

 The ESPI Community Cohort study is a multisite collaboration designed to estimate the incidence of asymptomatic and symptomatic SARS-CoV-2 infection and understand the characteristics of SARS-CoV-2 infection in pregnant women.
 This includes the spectrum of disease, conditions, and risk factors for infection and developing severe illness.
-As a secondary objective, this study will examine the effect of COVID-19 during pregnancy on pregnancy and newborn outcomes.
+A secondary objective is to examine the effect of COVID-19 during pregnancy on pregnancy and newborn outcomes.
 The study enrolls pregnant women at less than 28 weeks of pregnancy and follows them through the end of their pregnancies with weekly surveillance for SARS-CoV-2 infection and symptoms of COVID-19-like illness.
 Information is also collected 2-4 weeks after the end of their pregnancies, on end-of-pregnancy, infant, and postpartum outcomes.